-Lake County's responses to the internal control and legal compliance findings identified in our audit have been included in the Schedule of Findings and Questioned Costs.
+Lake County's responses to the internal control findings identified in our audit have been included in the Schedule of Findings and Questioned Costs.
 The County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.